pydantic/pydantic/docs/visual_studio_code.md

 lancelot = Knight(title='Sir Lancelot', age=cast(Any, '23'))
 ```

-`cast(Any, '23')` doesn't affect the value, it's still just `'23'`, but now Pylance/Pyright and mypy will assume it is of type `Any`, which means, they will act as if they didn't know the type of the value.
+`cast(Any, '23')` doesn't affect the value, it's still just `'23'`, but now Pylance and mypy will assume it is of type `Any`, which means, they will act as if they didn't know the type of the value.

 So, this is the equivalent of the previous example, without the additional variable.